Research | International Trade & Trade Policy

 Other WP version(s): CESifo

-"Trade Liberalization with Heterogeneous Workers: A Structural Approach,," with Scott Baier and Serge Shikher,
+"Trade Liberalization with Heterogeneous Workers: A Structural Approach," with Scott Baier and Serge Shikher,

-US ITC Working Paper No. 2017-03-A, U.S. International Trade Commission.
+USITC Working Paper No. 2017-03-A, U.S. International Trade Commission.

 "Specialization: Pro- and Anti-globalizing, 1990-2002," with James E. Anderson,